 Flannery The Alarmist

-The same IPCC article decries Flannery as an alarmist by stating that his predictions on climate events have been wildy astray.
+The same IPA article decries Flannery as an alarmist by stating that his predictions on climate events have been wildy astray.
 This ‘alarmist’ meme is dominant in the denialist commentariat in regards to Flannery so I will use Paterson’s article as representative of the willing distortions directed at Flannery.

 25 Metre Sea Level Rise

 Paterson ridicules Flannery for approvingly quoting NASA’s James Hanson on the possibility of a 25 metre sea-level rise due to catastrophic ice melt and notes that such an eventuality would take thousands of years to materialise given current melt rates.